wkantaros/triswap/README.md

 This is a very preliminary first implementation, and more of a thought experiment than a finished protocol

-First, `ERC721` to `ERC721` swaps are currently possible, but there is very little reason for these to be used as currently implemented, unless the quantity of each pair is sufficiently high.
-This has to do with minimum liquidity requirements and potential rounding issues
+While `ERC721` to `ERC721` swaps are possible, there is very little reason to use them as currently implemented, due to minimum liquidity requirements and potential rounding issues.
+More advanced LPing and trading characteristics for smaller collections, ability to select 721s, etc

 Router implementation soon

-More advanced LPing and trading characteristics for smaller collections, ability to select 721s, etc